Creating a Safe Haven

 Providing for the children

 Tree House was structured with three entities since early conception.
 The state money helped fund the beginning organization.
 When Tree House took a child in, the state would pay to care for them.
-Children’s Home Society (CHS) bid to run Tree House’s management of the children.
-The arrangement consisted of state of Florida funding, Children’s Home Society doing the work (they were licensed and insured) and the community organization to supplement the state funds and cover the home.
+Capital City Youth Services (CCYS) has officially taken over operations of Tree House’s management of the children.
+The arrangement consisted of state of Florida funding, CCYS doing the work and the community organization to supplement the state funds and cover the home.